Tarifa: Main sights

 Tarifa is located within the Intercontinental Mediterranean Biosphere Reserve, a renowned place to watch migrating birds, in particular the storks which cross the Straits of Gibraltar in spring and autumn.
 Also whale and dolphin watching can be done as there are several species living on the 14 kilometre-wide Straits, for instance the common dolphin, Pilot whale, sperm whale and orca.

 Cinema

 Tarifa is renowned for its African Film Festival, whose first edition took place in 2004.

 Books

 Tarifa is popular for its placement in The Alchemist.

+Tarifa is a location for a visit in Laurie Lee's A Rose for Winter.

 Transportation

 There are regular ferry services connecting Tarifa with Tangier (40 minutes) and Ceuta (1 hour) from the ferry port.

 Bus services run from the bus station on Calle Batalla de Salado.
 There are regular services between Tarifa and Algeciras, about 20 km to the northeast, and Seville about 200 km to the north.
 Direct buses also run to Málaga and Cádiz.
 In high summer a special kitesurfing bus runs along the A7 between Tarifa bus station and Camping Jardin de las Dunas, stopping at popular hotels and campsites along the route.

 There is a taxi rank on the Avenida Andalucía.
 It is about 5 minutes walk from the bus station and is located just outside the Puerto de Jerez (the main entrance to the old town) at the junction of Avenida Andalucía and Calle Batalla de Salado.